ekinderdiyok/experience-sampling-on-twitter/README.md

 # Experience Sampling Twitter Users' Motives

-This repository hosts my internship report.
-This IPYNB script is part of my internship project.
-This project involves analyzing tweets to understand the impact of different sentiments on engagement and the differences in tweet motives across various tweet types.
+This repository hosts my internship project.
+The project involves analyzing tweets to understand the impact of different sentiments on engagement and the differences in tweet motives across various tweet types.

-## About
-**Description:**

 ## Data
 Data are not available because of data sharing restrictions.